ygunayer/troubleshooter/README.md

 **Solution:** Give the necessary permissions to the app of your choice.

 For instance, if you want Spotify to receive your media keys when it's in the background, open up `System Preferences`, go to `Privacy > Accessibility`, press the `+` button and add Spotify to the list of allowed apps.
 The result is instantaneous, so Spotify will be able receive your input immediately.

+## Thunderbird
+### Adding a Google Calendar
+**Description:** When adding a Google Mail account to Thunderbird does detect the associated calendar, but doesn't actually import it.
+If you Google the issue the first result that comes up suggests installing an addon, but it's incredibly outdated as the max.
+Thunderbird version it supports is 78.x whereas the latest one is 91.x (at the moment of writing).

+**Solution:** Add the calendar manually.

+Switch to the Calendars tab on Thunderbird, and on Calendars toolbar on the left, click on the plus sign.
+In the popup window, select "On the Network", and in the next form, enter your e-mail address to the `User name` field, and `https://apidata.googleusercontent.com/caldav/v2/` to the `Location` field.

+Now, when you hit the `Find Calendars` button, another popup will open and allow you to select the calendars to sync.

+If you have multiple Google Mail accounts on Thunderbird, you can add them individually, but once you've added them, make sure that they're associated with the right e-mail address.
+To do that, right click on a calendar in the Calendar toolbar, go into Properties, and select the correct address in the `E-mail` field.